validatedpatterns-sandbox/ramendr-starter-kit/common/README.md

 ## Secrets

 There are two different secret formats parsed by the ansible bits.
-Both are documented [here](https://github.com/validatedpatterns/common/tree/main/ansible/roles/vault_utils/README.md)
+Both are documented [in the vault utils documentation](https://github.com/validatedpatterns/common/tree/main/ansible/roles/vault_utils/README.md)